Actor Biography

 The audience was made up of scholars from not just Ireland, but around the world who revere his work.
 If I'm honest, I think half the audience liked me, the other half hated me, which wasn't bad going!

 And then there was Wainwright.
-Wainwright was the most successful I've ever been, or as near as I've been to a rung on the ladder of the impossible dream.
+Wainwright was the most successful I've ever been, or as near as I've been to a rung up the ladder of the impossible dream.

 I was cast as Alfred Wainwright or AW in the BBC drama documentary 'The Man who loved the lakes' I'd once worked for the YHA, so was aware of the almost cult following AW's little guidebooks inspired amongst outdoor types!
 I was lucky as I think I was the only one they saw that morning who was a tall as him and from the north.